Rain-flood-informed-vehicle-routing/article-jupyter-notebook-and-data/README.md

 ## Future work

 **Adapt the weight function to different vehicle types.**
 The functions that we chose as weight functions are deformations of the travel times by a linear factor given by the amount of rain that is predicted for each edge (see function `proposed` in `rainfall_routing.ipynb`).
-This fucntion does not differentiate between different types of vehicles, such as motorcycles, cars and trucks.
-In order to improve the proposed model, one could acknowledge the vehicle type and adapt the weight functions accordingly.
+This function does not differentiate between different types of vehicles, such as motorcycles, cars and trucks.
+In order to improve the proposed model, one could acknowledge the vehicle type and adapt the weight function accordingly.

 **Incorporate traffic data.**
 Another aspect that our `proposed` weight function does not presently consider is real-time traffic conditions for estimating travel times.
-Incorporating data on traffic flow would significantly improve the accuracy of the model in avoiding rain and floods.
+Incorporating data on traffic flow would significantly improve the accuracy of the model in avoiding rain and flood.

 **Prediction of floods.**
 For the practical deployment of this model, the ability to predict flooding events is crucial.
 The `proposed` weight function relies on historical flooding data.
 However, to effectively utilize this method in the future, it is necessary to predict flooding events in advance.
 A possible enhancement could involve integrating hydraulic models with a machine learning approach that utilizes recent rainfall data along with historical flooding information for training purposes.